jbkroner/decode-crash-course-in-node/guides/week1-guide.md

 The next problem is that we haven't told our bot what our secret token is!
 Let's take a second to do this right so that we don't accidentally share this with the world.

 Create another file called `config.json`.
 A `.json` file, also called a JavaScript Object Notation file, is a convinient way to store configuration data for our application.
-We will use it to store our private token and then tell git to ignore this file so we don't accidentally push it to a public report.
+We will use it to store our private token and then tell git to ignore this file so we don't accidentally push it to a public repo.
 Git has a handy feature for this.
 Create a file named '.gitignore' and add the line 'config.json' to it.
 Git will no longer track this file.

 Anyways, back to `config.json`!
 Copy and paste the following code snippet into `config.json`:
 ```json